-COURSE # 6000 Introduction to Business Level: Non-weighted Grade Level: 9, 10
+COURSE # 6000 Grade Level: 9, 10 Resolvable around Lab: Yes Introduction to Business

 Success starts here!
 This course introduces students to the world of business and prepares them for the economic roles of consumer, worker, and citizen.
 Students will learn basic business functions and operations in the business community, plus the skills needed to compete successfully as lifelong consumers.
-Students gain real world experience as they explore units in money, advertising, financial services, investments, entrepreneurship, consumer credit, and career awareness.
+Students gain real-world experience as they explore units in money, advertising, financial services, investments, entrepreneurship, consumer credit, and career awareness.
 Projects and activities will engage students using a variety of methods of learning including internet research, cooperative learning and classroom discussion.